JohnStuartPhil/project-2-rpsls/README.md

 - **The Game Options**

   - The game options include a clear instruction and then a choice of options to choose from and to play: Rock, Paper, Scissors, Lizard or Spock.
-These options are interactive buttons that the user can click to make their choice and play their game.
+These options are interactive buttons that the user can click to make their choice and play the game.

 ![Click a button below to start](assets/imagesforreadme/clickabuttonbelowtostart.PNG)